 Talk with your healthcare provider about which of these options might be the right treatment approach for you.

 An occupational therapist is an important member of your treatment team.
 Working closely with this medical professional will help improve your quality of life.
 An occupational therapist will typically meet with you in your home, review your daily routine, and provide you with techniques and tools that will help you carry out your activities of daily living more effectively, even with the challenges presented by your illness.

 Among the tools that an occupational therapist might recommend are railings around your toilet and bathtub, a seat to use in the tub or shower, a pump soap dispenser instead of bar soap, an electric toothbrush and razor, a cordless phone that you can carry around with you, nonskid socks and Velcro-closure shoes, and an appropriate cane, walker, rollator or wheelchair to help you move around effectively.

 Most people with Parkinson's disease need the help of one or more caregivers to get through the day.
-If you are a caregiver, one of the most important things you can do is read up on Parkinson's disease, so that you can understand what your loved one is going through.
-Also, be involved by attending doctor's appointments and therapy sessions.
+If you are a caregiver, one of the most important things you can do is educate yourself about Parkinson's disease, so that you can understand what your loved one is going through and how to best help them.
+Also, be involved by attending healthcare provider appointments and therapy sessions.
 Often, these professional healthcare providers will have tips and advice for the caregiver as well as the person living with the disease.